03

 And as I stood near him, someone about whom I had only heard in some conversations.

 He looks nothing like Aditya.
-Grey eyes which bore straight into your soul.
-Lethal.
-Which make you question your self.
+Grey eyes , which never met mine.

 But they never met mine